-The animals were tranquilized and transported on Wednesday and being housed in a high security building just outside Columbus.
+The animals were tranquilized and transported last week and now are being housed in a high security building just outside Columbus.

-Kenny Hetrick, who has operated the animal sanctuary near Toledo for more than 30 years, didn't apply for a permit until October — nine months after the deadline — when he received a notice from the state saying he needed to voluntarily surrender the animals because he had failed to get the necessary permits, Department of Agriculture spokeswoman Erica Hawkins said.
+The Department of Agriculture has said that Kenny Hetrick, who has operated the animal sanctuary near Toledo for more than 30 years, didn't apply for a permit until October — nine months after the deadline — when he received a notice from the state saying he needed to voluntarily surrender the animals because he had failed to get the necessary permits.

-Inspectors who visited the animal sanctuary in November found there were unsecured padlocks and chains on the cages, fencing that could be easily separated by the animals and not enough fencing around one enclosure, according to a letter sent two weeks ago from the Ohio Department of Agriculture to site's owner.
+Inspectors who visited the animal sanctuary in November found there were unsecured padlocks and chains on the cages, fencing that could be easily separated by the animals and not enough fencing around one enclosure, according to a letter sent to Hetrick.
+The state also said it found problems with the feeding and care of the animals.